Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 It works through an internet-based, online, or mobile software platform that may include a portal.
 This portal is where an organization may issue an invitation to tender (ITT) to potential suppliers who respond to the purchase request.

-Employees who have the authorization of the organization can view the documents which are not separated from the other documents.
+Employees who have the authorization of the organization can view the documents that are not separated from the other documents.

 The policy of the organization should specify that information viewed during the e-tendering process should not be disclosed to anyone until the contract is awarded.